ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_4.md

 5. **Relationship Preservation**: While key fields are removed, the logical relationships between entities are preserved through the conceptual model for Silver layer processing.

-6. **VARCHAR Length Sufficiency**: Assumed that 1000 characters will be sufficient for all text-based fields based on typical business data requirements while providing storage optimization benefits.
+6. **Column Length Optimization**: Assumed that 500 characters is sufficient for all VARCHAR fields based on typical data patterns and business requirements, providing a balance between storage efficiency and data capacity.

 7. **Feature Usage Alternative**: Assumed that feature usage information can be derived from other sources or captured through alternative methods if needed for downstream analytics, given the exclusion of the dedicated feature usage table.